 AEW Dynamite is a wrestling television program which is produced by All Elite Wrestling (AEW).
 AEW Dynamite is also known as Wednesday Night Dynamite or simply Dynamite.
 AEW Dynamite is broadcast on TNT in the United States.
 AEW Dynamite was created by Tony Khan and is presented by Jim Ross, Tony Schiavone, and Excalibur.
 The show has a running time of 120 minutes.

-Singles Match: Mariah May vs. Harley Cameron
+Tag Team Match: Toni Storm & Mariah May vs. Saraya & Harley Cameron

-Following a tight beginning against NXT in the early days, it was actually Dynamite that won the ratings war.
+Following a tight beginning against NXT in the early days, it was Dynamite that won the ratings war.
 Since the end of the ratings war, both shows have been able to draw huge numbers without direct competition.
 Since that night, the two shows have rarely collided.
 Most recently, AEW Dynamite took place on Tuesday, October 10, 2023, bringing it right in front of WWE NXT.
 This night marked the AEW debut of former WWE Superstar Edge and thus the promotion was expected to do better than WWE here.
-However, WWE brought names like Paul Heyman, Cody Rhodes, John Cena and surprisingly The Undertaker at NXT.
+However, WWE brought names like Paul Heyman, Cody Rhodes, John Cena and surprisingly The Undertaker to NXT.
 NXT drew 921,000 viewers for the show in comparison to AEW's 609,000 fans.

 History